 Wrapping Up

 In this tutorial, you learned how to use the Firebase Realtime Database to save the ESP GPIO states.
 You also learned how to program the ESP32 to listen for database changes.
-Whenever a change is detected, we updated the corresponding GPIO states.
-You can change the code so that the ESP listens for any other data saved on the database, not only GPIO states.
+Whenever a change is detected, we update the corresponding GPIO states.
+You can change the code so that the ESP listens for any other data saved in the database, not only GPIO states.
 Because you can access the Firebase Realtime Database from anywhere, you can control your boards from anywhere too.
 This is great for IoT projects.

 In Part 2, we’ll create a web app to control your GPIOs from anywhere, without the need to login manually on the Firebase console:

-If you like Firebase projects, please take a look at our new eBook.
+If you like Firebase projects, please take a look at our eBook.
 We’re sure you’ll like it:

 Learn more about the ESP32 with our resources: